made-by-chris/create-mongo-api/README.md

 [![Downloads/week](https://img.shields.io/badge/-i%20have%20no%20idea%20what%20im%20doing-success)](https://npmjs.org/package/api-make)
 [![License](https://img.shields.io/npm/l/api-make.svg)](https://github.com/basiclaser/api-make/blob/master/package.json)

+<span style="color:red">this is a 2-day old WIP, and may not work for you :) please report bugs on the github.
+I wasn't expecting any downloads from people other than my students! :D</span>

-### api-make is a command-line tool that helps you create APIs quickly, with helpful starter code in each route, controller and model. api-make is designed to be beginner friendly, without overly abstract code, so you can see all your routes in the index.js.
+api-make is a command-line tool that helps you create APIs quickly, with helpful starter code in each route, controller and model. api-make is designed to be beginner friendly, without overly abstract code, so you can see all your routes in the index.js.
 It also sets up your connection to your mongoDB atlas cluster.

-@@@ basic steps @@@
+---

+## **basic steps**

 initialise an api with login & auth routes called "myProject":